A Commitment to Sustainable Materials & Environmental Responsibility

 • Rope User’s Manual: Proper care, maintenance, and best practices are critical to keeping rope from a premature end in the landfill.

 Recycling of post-consumer plastic is a complex challenge facing all synthetic polymer manufacturers and users.
-Designing our ropes for durability and longevity inherently makes breakdown difficult, but it is critical to identify solutions wherever possible.
+Throughout the rope manufacturing process, we design our ropes for durability and longevity—which inherently makes breakdown difficult—but it is critical to identify sustainable material solutions wherever possible.

 • We make packaging selections with sustainability, durability, and customer needs in mind.